 I can trace my love of oil and watercolour painting to when as a youngster, I watched my talented father create astonishing masterpieces.
 He encouraged me to paint and after years of frustrating practice, later during snatched moments whilst earning a living, I realised it was possible to achieve success.

 I was also very lucky to attend Liverpool College of Art during the late 1960s where the 'Liverpool Scene' with its music, artists, and cultural uniqueness quickly became part of a personal creative journey.
 Here the foundations of a future in graphics, fine art and photography in particular were laid down.

 I'm quite often described as an artist who favours 'realism'.
 For a photographer, that is understandable.
 However, as I get older, the realistic factor has become less important having developed a more 'impressionist' style in the last 15 years.
 This is achieved mainly with vigorous brush strokes, often using an acrylic base under oil paint.
 Landscapes, coastal scenes or portraits are now said to be uninhibited and passionate, loaded with texture and emotions straight from the soul.

 artist for over 40 years has provided me with creative freedom and fulfilment.
 I have also lectured in digital photography at Stratford upon Avon College.

 Avoiding a 'retired' label, I am still able to use my experience and knowledge to help others.
-Surrounded by stunning countryside, I can offer creative tutorials and workshop courses.
-Judging by the high number of people who keep returning, digital photography and art classes are very popular and appreciated by those who attend.
+Surrounded by stunning countryside, I can offer creative tutorials and workshop.
+Judging by the high number of people who keep returning, digital photography and art classes are in high demand.
 The classes and single lessons run at certain times of the year and are easy, fun, and motivational.